kimanh188/CalculatorApp/README.md

 ## Technologies Used

-- **HTML, CSS, JavaScript:** Core technologies for building the frontend of the calculator app, including styling with Sass/SCSS.
+- **HTML, CSS, JavaScript:** Core technologies for building the front-end of the calculator app, including styling with Sass/SCSS.
 - **Dynamic Color Scheme Enhancement:**
   Utilizes the `:has()` CSS pseudo-class to dynamically adjust the color scheme based on user-selected preferences, providing a personalized design experience.